 Concerned global observers portray the dreadfulness of our predicament in the starkest of terms:

-Leading scientists and futurists warn that the world's already dire situation is rapidly deteriorating.
-There are even fears that humankind and Planet Earth are heading for mass extinction.
+Leading scientists and futurists warn that the world's already dire situation is rapidly deteriorating; and they fear that humankind and Planet Earth are heading for mass extinction.

-The answer, of course, is preventable; and, by all indications, the logical and necessary starting point is to correct the fundamental misconceptions of human nature that are at the root of our predicament.
+The answer, of course, is preventable; and, by all indications, the logical and necessary starting point is to set right the fundamental misconceptions of human nature which is at the root of our difficulties.
 For, contrary to the usual view, the modern crises and the global predicament are not economic, social, or political crises, per se.
 They are not separate crises, either.
 And, certainly, they are not due to assumed "human depravity" or "human propensity to evil."

-Analysis and synthesis of the insights that are brought together in Creativity: Revealing the Truth about Human Nature suggest that the chaos and life-threatening difficulties the world is experiencing are, fundamentally, the result of attempting to build human civilization on a view of human nature which is seriously flawed or, at best, inadequate and misleading.
+Analysis and synthesis of the insights that are brought together in Creativity: Revealing the Truth about Human Nature suggest that the chaos and life-threatening difficulties the world is experiencing are, fundamentally, the result of building human civilization on a view of human nature which is seriously flawed or, at best, inadequate and misleading.

-To the extent that fundamental misconception of human nature is valid, if we are to successfully resolve our present difficulties, and to leave a viable Planet for future generations, the logical and necessary starting point is to set right the way we define ourselves and the purpose of our life.
+To the extent that fundamental misconception of human nature is valid, if we are to successfully resolve our present difficulties, save our species from extinction, and leave a viable Planet for future generations, the logical and necessary starting point is to set right the way we define ourselves and the purpose of our life.

 Ours is "the best of times."
 Ironically, it is "the worst of times" also.
 Summary review of the state of the world indicates a mixed blessing.